monsoonmaelstrom/book2/book2.md

 “Go figure,” Davy mutters darkly.

 “Not Amelia either then.
-She’s unpredictable at the best of times, but with her loyalties divided like that?
+She’s a bit unpredictable at the best of times, but with her loyalties divided like that?
 No,” Liam tells me.

 “And Henry and Lisette?”

 “How long before we need to decide?”

-“It’ll be about a week until we abandon ship, so to speak,” I answer.
+“It’ll probably be about a week until we abandon ship, so to speak,” I answer.

 “Think about it until then?”
 Liam asks us all.

 We nod.

 “What about Liam?”
-Alex asks me.
+Alex asks, looking at me.
 “Mom’s going to be pissed when she wakes up and we’re all gone.”

 “She won’t kill him,” I say with far more certainty than I feel.